How to adjust your leadership style according to the growth stage of your organization.

 You’ll see attributes of the 5 Postures in yourself and others.

-What kinds of leadership attributes are required now for your organisation?
+What kinds of leadership attributes are required now for your organization?

 What kind of leader are you?

-What kind of leader do you need to be to help your organisation grow?
+What kind of leader do you need to be to help your organization grow?

 There are different leadership postures required at different stages of the leadership growth curve.
 It is important to use these leadership styles as a way of sharpening your focus on how to improve yourself.

 - The Persistent Leader

 - The Empowering Leader